chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 <p class="caption">(\#fig:unnamed-chunk-17)Using geom_jitter(): loneliness_since vs. londliness_pre</p>
 </div>

 Using `geom_jitter()` instead of `geom_point()` means that the scores will be randomly jittered by a tiny amount.
 This reduces overlap, making it much easier to see how the scores are distributed.
 It's useful to use `geom_jitter()` when the response variable is on an ordinal scale, but the responses are discrete (e.g., 1, 2, 3, 4, 5), as is often the case with survey data and likert scales.
+Thus, if you ever create a scatterplot of survey data and it ends up looking like the plot on the left, try using `geom_jitter()` instead of `geom_point()`.

 \